16 Art Internships for High Schoolers in 2025

 Duration: Four months (February through May)

-This opportunity for New York City high school students pairs them with contemporary artists to work collaboratively, discuss art critically, and think creatively.
+Youth Insights (YI) is an after-school and summer program that connects New York City high school students to art and artists.
+They also offer drop-in programs and events throughout the year.
+This opportunity pairs students with contemporary artists to work collaboratively, discuss art critically, and think creatively.
 Participants meet weekly and are given a Metrocard to cover their transportation to and from the program.
 The program, along with all materials and art supplies, is free.

 How Much Do Internships Impact Your College Chances?